Tarun-kishore/BroSure-brute4s/README.md

   SECRET =`Any string to be used as secret string in authentication` DATABASE_URL = `mongodb database url`

+  Every time you pull contents form repository make sure you run `npm install` to install all required modules.

  Then every time you run the server, run mongodb shell beforehand.
  Then run `npm run devstart`